-The Miami Dolphins haven’t had very many owners in their history, which isn’t all that surprising considering they were one of the AFL expansion teams and don’t have the same deep history as some NFL squads like the Green Bay Packers and New York Giants.
+The Miami Dolphins haven’t had very many owners in their history, which isn’t all that surprising, considering they were one of the AFL expansion teams and don’t have the same deep history as some NFL squads like the Green Bay Packers and New York Giants.

-The current majority owner of the Dolphins is Stephen Ross, who took over in 2009.
+The majority owner of the Dolphins is Stephen Ross, who took over in 2009.
 Since that date, the team has gone 87-105 for a .453 win percentage.

-Prior to Ross, Wayne Huizenga owned the team from 1994-2008.
+Before Ross, Wayne Huizenga owned the team from 1994-2008.
 His 15-year tenure resulted in a 127-113 historical win-loss record with eight playoff appearances.